-23. The on-going trials are at different stages of completion.
-The Tribunal's main challenge is the completion of the four remaining multi-accused cases.
+22. The on-going trials are at different stages of completion.
+The Tribunal's main challenge is the completion of the five multi-accused cases.
 In the Butare trial (para.
-11), the
+10), the third of the six accused has now closed his case.
+The trial is expected to be completed in 2007.